dixsonhuie/dih-k8s-training-labs/lab-service-dev-solution/README.md

 2. Open the Ops-UI.
 In a browser, go to `<xap manager external ip>:8090`
 3. Click on 'Monitor my services'; Click on '+' icon in top right, Deploy space service (space) name: ‘demo’.
 Single partition with no backup is ok.

-### Modify k8s environment variables
+### Examine k8s environment variables
-Change application_k8s properties to reflect parameters in your k8s environments
+This Spring Boot application uses Spring Profiles to manage configurations specific to an environment.
 1. Go to `dih-k8s-training-labs/lab-service-dev-solution/src/main/resources`.
-In the application_k8s.properties, confirm the `space.manager property` is correct.
+Notice there is a file `application-k8s.properties`, confirm the `space.manager property` is correct.
-2. Rename `application.properties` to `application_sg.properties` (sg = service grid) and `application_k8s.properties` to `application.properties`
+2. Examine the file `dih-k8s-training-labs/yamls/mydeployment.yaml.
+There is a ConfigMap section and spec.containers.env section that sets the environment variable for the active spring profile.
-3. In a terminal window run: `mvn clean install`
+3. When Spring Boot is run, it will read the `application-k8s.properties`, because of the spring profile that is set.

 ###  Build & push image
 Refer to: [Docker instructions for managing repositories](https://docs.docker.com/docker-hub/repos/#:~:text=To%20push%20an%20image%20to,docs%2Fbase%3Atesting%20)